Workshopshed/JumboServo/README.md

 ![Schematic](Schematic/ServoDiagram.png "Servo Diagram")

 The key points are that the enable wire for the H-Bridge module should be one of the PWM enabled pins on your Arduino.
-The two control pins should be determined so that when the motor is running forward the values from the analogue input increment and vice versa.
+The two control pins should be determined so that when the motor is running forward the values from the analogue input increments and vice-versa.
 It's recommended that you test this with the gear for the potentiometer disconnected.

 A 0.1uF capacitor is wired across the contacts of the motor to help surpress noise from the motor.